-Ms. Chan Mei Wa, aged 37, joined the Group in March 2020 and was appointed as the Company Secretary of the Group on 9 March 2020.
+Ms. Chan Mei Wa, aged 37, who resigned as the Company Secretary of the Group on 8 May 2020, joined the group on 9 March 2020.
 Ms. Chan holds a Bachelor of Business Administration in Accounting from the Hong Kong University of Science and Technology.
 Ms. Chan had served as the deputy financial controller of China Asset Management (Hong Kong) Limited from 2015 to 2019 and a senior associate of JPMorgan Chase from 2011 to 2015.
 Before that, Ms. Chan had worked for the assurance division at Ernst Young.
 Ms. Chan has over ten years of accounting and auditing experience in the financial services industry, and is a certified public accountant of the Hong Kong Institute of Certified Public Accountants.